Urinary incontinence is when the normal way of peeing and storing pee is disturbed.

 Causes of stress incontinence

 Stress incontinence happens when your bladder fills with pee.
-The pressure put on your bladder is greater than the strength your urethra needs to stay closed.
-The urethra is the tube through which pee passes out from your body.
+The pressure on your bladder is stronger than the muscles that keep your urethra closed.
+The urethra is the tube which carries pee out of your body.

 Any sudden extra pressure put on your bladder, such as laughing, can cause pee to leak out of your urethra.